ONC9korea-avatar/SilhouettesbasedHSE/dataset-generation/README.md

 This Python script is designed to generate a dataset for Human Shape Estimation (HSE).
 It uses the SMPL model for reconstructing human shapes and produces silhouettes, sample points, and other data for the dataset.

 ## Requirements
+- HSE environment
   - Python 3.7 or higher
   - OpenCV (cv2)
   - NumPy
   - PyTorch
   - tqdm
-- SMPL model (located in `/workspace/SilhouettesbasedHSE/SMPL/model.pkl`)
+- SMPL model. refer to [SMPL_README](../SMPL/README.md)
 - Config YAML file for defining dataset parameters

 ## Configuration